quin2/2kvs/readme.md

 #2kvs

-##2kvs is a simple flat-file database written in Go
+a simple flat-file database written in Go

 ## examples